scality/backbeat/docs/pause-resume.md

 internal state, including offset.
 The consumer is no longer subscribed to the service topic, so no longer tries to consume any entries.
 When the paused consumer is resumed, it again resumes consuming entries from its last offset.

+### Design - RING-OOB

+Redis's pub/sub function propagate requests to the Ingestion Populator class, which handles management of fetching metadata logs from RING sources and produces these log entries to Kafka.
+The published Redis message specifies the RING-OOB service and storage location to pause or resume.

+On receiving a request to pause or resume, the Ingestion Populator will manage the state of each RING source.
+Management of state is saved in ZooKeeper for persistence.

+On pause, the RING-OOB service will stop fetching metadata logs from relevant sources.
+The consumer process is kept alive and it is possible to see metadata entries continue populating in Zenko's metadata storage.

 ## Definition of API